matiassingers/awesome-readme/readme.md

 - [Telegram Card](https://github.com/Malith-Rukshan/telegram-card#readme) - Dynamic preview card generator for Telegram channels, groups, and bots.
 Features responsive design, dark/light theme support, and displays subscriber/member/monthly users/online users counts.
 Perfect for GitHub profiles and portfolios.
 - [user-statistician](https://github.com/cicirello/user-statistician) - A GitHub Action that generates SVG of detailed GitHub user activity for profile readmes.
 - [Zalando's README Template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md#readme) - Simple template to help you cover all the basics.
+- [prlist](https://github.com/asciimoth/prlist) - A GitHub Action that automatically updates your README file with list of your pull requests that have been successfully merged.

 ## Creating GIFs